Perhaps the best known of all football trading strategies is the “lay the draw” strategy.

 Lay the draw is perhaps the best known and most popular football trading strategy on the betting exchanges.

-It can be profitable, but like most betting and trading systems, it is as much about the way you trade it as about the system itself.
+Lay the draw can still be profitable though, but like most betting and trading systems, it is as much about the way you trade it as about the system itself.
+Researching and refining your strategy and focusing on a particular niche – whether it’s the first half, late in matches, or concentrating on particular teams – is the key to success.

-However, you have to stay disciplined and stick to the rules you choose to trade the system.
+It is important to stay disciplined and stick to the rules you have chosen for laying the draw.
 Do not go outside them and allow fear or greed to dictate your decisions – that will be the quickest way to the poor house.

 Take your time, learn the system and allow your bank to grow slowly and steadily over time.
 And most of all, only risk money you can afford to lose.
 After all, even with a good strategy, there are no guarantees of success in this game.